 - This liquid combination picks up the heat generated by engine friction and burned fuel.
 It is then sent back into the radiator itself.
 The surface area is ample enough to let the coolant cool.
 Additionally, a fan positioned near it helps cool the coolant further.

 - Air from outside the car is brought in through vents, providing further cooling power.
-The coolant, sufficiently cooled down, can then be sent back into the engine to pick up more heat.
+The coolant sufficiently cooled down, can then be sent back into the engine to pick up more heat.

 When Cooling Systems Go Bad

 The long and short of it is that your radiator plays a vital role in removing heat from your engine—thereby ensuring the engine can function properly, without risk of sudden breakdown.
 Over time, of course, various issues can prevent the cooling system from working properly.
 One common issue is that the thermostat, from which the coolant is released into the engine, becomes clogged and no longer opens.
-This is a significant problem: It means the engine can overheat and ultimately break down, if you don’t have the problem corrected right away.
+This is a significant problem: It means the engine can overheat and ultimately break down if you don’t have the problem corrected right away.

-An even more common reason for cooling system breakdown is a leak; leaks can cause coolant levels to become too low, which means there is not enough coolant to pick up heat and remove it properly.
+An even more common reason for cooling system breakdown is a leak; leaks can cause coolant levels to become too low, which means there is not enough coolant to pick up the heat and remove it properly.

 Certainly, if you notice fluid under your parked car and suspect a leak, it’s important to have the vehicle inspected and serviced right away.
 These problems can be serious, but spotting them quickly can lead to a more straightforward solution.
 Contact your local Meineke Car Care Center today to schedule a service appointment!